uadmin/uadmin-docs/document_system/tutorial/part8.rst

 |

 As you notice, the Format field is a drop down list that contains three values: PDF, TXT, and Others.
-In fact that  our file is named "responsive" with PNG file extension, let's choose "Others" in the Format field.
+In fact that  our file is named **responsive** with PNG file extension, let's choose **Others** in the Format field.
 Click Save button afterwards.

 .. image:: assets/dropdownlistdocument.png

 |

-Go back to Document System Dashboard then open "DOCUMENT VERSIONS".
+Go back to Document System Dashboard then open **DOCUMENT VERSIONS**.

 .. image:: assets/documentversionshighlighted.png